Holidays can be a difficult time for people that have had a loss.

 Remember the deceased: Make a holiday donation to a charitable organization in their memory.
 Share photos and memories.
 Include your baby in conversations and celebrations.

-Take care of yourself: Plan relaxation time; do things to help you relax (warm baths, watch movies, read, play games, exercise).
+Take care of yourself: Plan relaxation time; do things to help you relax (such as taking warm baths, watching movies, reading, playing games, or exercising).
 Plan to be with the people that you enjoy.
-Get plenty of sleep and watch what you eat.
-Avoid excessive alcohol.
+Get plenty of sleep, eat healthy foods, and avoid drinking too much alcohol.
 Keep a diary or journal of feelings, and how you and your family are coping.

-Limit social gatherings: Choose only to attend the functions or gatherings that give you more comfort than stress.
+Limit social gatherings: Choose only to attend the ones that give you more comfort than stress.
 Be willing to leave a party or function early if you are uncomfortable.